 Landscapes & Personal Documentary

-This is my tried and true personal photography camera.
-At 24mp and full frame, it is one of the few mirrorless cameras that I thoroughly enjoy shooting with.
-It allows me to disconnect myself from the digital to a point while still maintaining high quality raw files and practical shooting features such as the digital spirit level.
-The other bonus is that because it can be used almost entirely without engaging the sensor for live view, the battery lasts a long time.
-I do use live view for confirming my landscape photos.
+This was my tried and true personal photography camera until the Leica M7 took over.
+At 24mp and full frame, it is one of the few digital mirrorless cameras that I thoroughly enjoyed shooting with.
+It allowed me to disconnect myself from the digital to a point while still maintaining high quality raw files and practical shooting features such as the digital spirit level.
+The other bonus was that because it could be used almost entirely without engaging the sensor for live view, the battery lasts a long time.
+I did use live view for confirming my landscape photos.